Professor Hlas

 This course uses a comprehensive, common final with the other sections.
 Other details have not yet been finalized with these sections.
 Remember that university policy does not allow students to take an examination prior to its scheduled time, so plan accordingly.

 "To assess conceptual knowledge, researchers often use novel tasks … Because children do not already know a procedure for solving the task, they must rely on their knowledge of relevant concepts to generate methods for solving the problems."
 (Rittle-Johnson, Seigler, Alibali, 2001, p.
 347).
-Assessments are a part of the learning experience so will require mastery of class material and will require the ability to apply class material to new situations.
+Assessments are a part of the learning experience so will require mastery of class material and the ability to apply class material to new situations.

 There will be three in-class exams.
 All exams will be comprehensive, but will focus on more recent material.
 For each exam, one side of an 8.5x11 piece of paper is allowed for notes.
 These notes must be handwritten and turned in with your exam.
 Calculators will be allowed on all exams, but calculator work will not be accepted for credit.
 Exams will be weighted 5%, 10%, and 15% for the lowest to highest scores, respectively.